nrwl/nx/docs/shared/tools-workspace-builders.md

 Creating Executors for your workspace standardizes scripts that are run during your development/building/deploying tasks in order to enable Nx's `affected` command and caching capabilities.

-This guide will show you how to create, run, and customize executors within your Nx workspace.
-In the examples, we'll use the trivial use-case of an `echo` command.
+This guide shows you how to create, run, and customize executors within your Nx workspace.
+The examples use the trivial use-case of an `echo` command.

 ## Creating an executor